Roti (1 Medium (7 Inches)), White Rice (1 Cup, Cooked) and English Rajma (100 G)

 Hydration

-Drink plenty of water before and during your meal to aid digestion and maintain hydration.
+Drink water before and during your meal to help with digestion and to prevent overeating, which can lead to higher blood glucose levels.

 Physical Activity